+.dmg zlib-compressed

-- .dmg zlib-compressed zlib creates the smallest disk images, but they only work on Mac OS X 10.1 and later.
-This is DropDMG's recommended format for general use. zlib images created on Mac OS X 10.2 or later will be smaller than those created on 10.1.x.
-The smaller images are fully compatible with 10.1.x. - .dmg ADC-compressed ADC images are a bit larger and slower than zlib images, but they work on all versions of Mac OS X. - .dmg Read-only Read-only images require Mac OS X and are larger than zlib- and ADC-compressed images.
+zlib creates the smallest disk images, but they only work on Mac OS X 10.1 and later.
+This is DropDMG's recommended format for general use.

+.dmg ADC-compressed

+ADC images are a bit larger and slower than zlib images, but they work on all versions of Mac OS X.

+.dmg Read-only

+Read-only images require Mac OS X and are larger than zlib- and ADC-compressed images.
 However, when post-compressed with BZip2 or GZip they may end up smaller than the other formats.
-Read-only images are also a good choice when the folder you are imaging contains internally compressed files such as MP3s or JPEGs; in this case, using a compressed image format takes significantly longer and does not save much more space. - .dmg Read-write Read-write images can be mounted in the Finder and their contents modified.
+Read-only images are also a good choice when the folder you are imaging contains internally compressed files such as MP3s or JPEGs; in this case, using a compressed image format takes significantly longer and does not save much more space.

+.dmg Read-write

+Read-write images can be mounted in the Finder and their contents modified.
 DropDMG creates read-write images slightly larger than needed to hold all the files.
 This allows you to make minor modifications such as repositioning icons and creating aliases to other files on the image.
 Once the image is exactly the way you want it, you can use DropDMG to convert the read-write image into a compressed one.
 Another use for read-write images is as a secure workspace.
 If you turn on encryption, you can read and edit the files on the image as normal.
+However, when you unmount the image, no one will be able to access the contents of the image without the passphrase.

+.img NDIF-compressed

-However, when you unmount the image, no one will be able to access the images without the passphrase. - .img NDIF-compressed NDIF images work with Disk Copy 6.x on Mac OS 7, 8, and 9, as well as on Mac OS X. They have resource forks and so must be encoded with a utility such as StuffIt, MacBinary, or BinHex before they are shared on the Internet.
-NDIF images do not support encryption and they are limited to 2 GB. - .smi NDIF-compressed Self-mounting NDIF images (.smi files) may be used on Mac OS 7, 8, and 9 systems that do not have Disk Copy installed.
+NDIF images work with Disk Copy 6.x on Mac OS 7, 8, and 9, as well as on Mac OS X. They have resource forks and so must be encoded with a utility such as StuffIt, MacBinary, or BinHex before they are shared on the Internet.
+NDIF images do not support encryption and they are limited to 2 GB.

+.smi NDIF-compressed

+Self-mounting NDIF images (.smi files) may be used on Mac OS 7, 8, and 9 systems that do not have Disk Copy installed.
 Additionally, self-mounting images are the only type that can display license agreements on Mac OS 9.

+.zip Zip Archive

+Support for the Zip archive format is built into Mac OS X 10.3 and later.
+It is also compatible with unzipping utilities on Windows.
+This format preserves resource forks and Mac metadata when expanded by the Finder.
+Do not expand the files using StuffIt Expander, because it does not preserve the Unix permissions and ownership.
+Zip archives do not support encryption or segments.

+.sitx StuffIt X Archive

+StuffIt X generally produces the smallest (most tightly compressed) files, but it slower than the other formats and StuffIt Expander is required to to expand the archives.
+Like .dmg disk images, this format preserves all Mac and Unix metadata.

+.cdr DVD/CD-R Master

+Master images are uncompressed, so they are not good for archival.
+They are useful, however, for storing and transferring the contents of CD or DVD and can be read by both Mac and Windows disc-burning software.

-6.2 Encrypt using passphrase
+7.2 Encrypt using passphrase

 Encrypted images require a passphrase for access.
 They work on Mac OS X 10.1 and later.
 Encrypted images are much slower to access than unencrypted images.
-DropDMG uses Apple's implementation of the AES-128 algorithm3.
+DropDMG uses Apple's implementation of the AES-128 algorithm7.
+Encrypted StuffIt archives use Allume's implementation of the AES-256 algorithm.

-You can enter a passphrase in the text field to have DropDMG use that passphrase for all images (until you change it).
-DropDMG stores the password securely in the system Keychain.
-If you do not enter a passphrase, DropDMG will prompt you to enter one each time you create an encrypted image.
+You can enter a passphrase in the text field to have DropDMG use that passphrase for all images and archives (until you change it).
+DropDMG stores the password securely in the system keychain.